cloudblog004/fantasticfoodies/content/en/posts/1014-how-to-make-speedy-easy-italian-dressing-chicken.md

 ##### Instructions to make Easy Italian Dressing Chicken:

-1. Clean &amp; cut the chicken.
+1. Clean & cut the chicken.
 Poke each chicken strip with a fork.
 That will help the marinade penatrate better.
 Even though I cut my chicken into strips, you can leave them whole.
 1. Place all the chicken in a bowl with a cover.
 Place in refrigerator for a minimum of 1 hr max overnight.
 No need to cover the chicken with dressing especially if marinating overnight.
-1. Put some oil in a pan &amp; fry till desired wellness.
+1. Put some oil in a pan & fry till desired wellness.
 I like them a little brown.
 1.
 1. Ready to serve and ENJOY!